-The eligibility criteria for the Liberty Mutual Safety Innovation Award have been updated for the 2022 award.
-Please reivew them carefully.
+The eligibility criteria for the Liberty Mutual Safety Innovation Award were updated for the 2022 award.
+See the 2022 recipients.

-US-based non-profits, for-profits, academic institutions, and individuals are eligible to apply.*
+Non-profits, for-profits, academic institutions, and individuals were eligible to apply.*

 Evidence-based technologies, work practices, and programs (interventions) submitted must have addressed one or more of the following construction hazards: